 17:41: I should probably point out how cynical I am about the Oscars this year, in case it hasn’t come through yet.
 I have a bad feeling there’ll be no risks taken tonight, and the jokes aren’t that funny so far.

 17:55: The Artist wins Best Costume Design.
 Not surprised.
 Everyone looked great in it.
 The Iron Lady wins for Makeup.
 They did do a.
-Good job of turning Meryl Streep into Mrs. Thatcher and then aging the crap out of her.
+Good job of turning Meryl Streep into Mrs Thatcher and then ageing the crap out of her.

 18:05: Sandra Bullock takes the stage.
 She’s about to speak Chinese.
 In German.

 18:07: A Separation wins best foreign film.
 Iranian Film is meant to be gorgeous.
 We wonder if it’s a political decision at all, but it is meant to be an amazing film.
 Is that too cynical?
 I can’t tell anymore.